Waterproof Fabrics Buying Guide

 The market for waterproofs is diverse and complex.
 Competition revolves around breathability - the ability of a fabric to evacuate sweat/vapour and maintain a comfortable microclimate inside the garment during activities.

 GORE produces some of the most well-known waterproof materials.
-Their range includes GORE-TEX Pro, which is designed to give waterproof and breathable protection in the harshest conditions, and GORE-TEX Active, which provides highly breathable and waterproof performance perfect for those moving fast and light.
+Their range includes many different fabrics such as GORE-TEX Pro, which is designed to give waterproof and breathable protection in the harshest conditions, and GORE-TEX Active, which provides highly breathable and waterproof performance perfect for those moving fast and light.

-Good alternatives to GORE-TEX are also available, from other ePTFE (expanded Polytetrafluoroethylene) membrane options like eVent to the less expensive PU film fabrics like The North Face’s DryVent, Patagonia’s H2No and Pertex Shield.
+Good alternatives to GORE-TEX are also available, such as FUTURELIGHT™ from The North Face to the less expensive PU film fabrics like Patagonia’s H2No.

-All the types listed here are both waterproof and breathable to varying degrees, but choosing waterproof clothing also depends on many other factors; the brand, the fit, the pockets, the hood, the colour!
+All the types listed here are both waterproof and breathable to varying degrees, but choosing the right waterproof clothing for you also depends on many other factors; the brand, the fit, the pockets, the hood, the colour!
 Knowing the main features and benefits of each different fabric is just the first step in choosing the right garment for your intended activity.

 How Do Waterproof Fabrics Work?